jsphsy/PA_2_SY/README.md

 # Implementation:
 The solutions are implemented in a Jupyter Notebook file (.ipynb) conatining:
-1) Function definitions for each problems
+1. create and reshape NumPy arrays using appropriate NumPy functions;
-2) Test cases with expected outputs
+2. perform vectorized numerical operations on an ndarray;
-3) Clear documentation and comments
+3. compute array statistics and use Boolean conditions to select elements

 # Learning Outcomes:
 Through these exercises, you will:
-- Identify basic codes and functions in Python Programming
+- Identify complex codes and functions using NumPy in Python Programming